Imoeka1/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that prints two decimal places
+script that prints every line